-If the insured company acquires sufficient coverage of its assets, the insurance company will pay the smaller of (1) the actual loss or (2) the face value of the policy.
-It is only logical that there would be no payment in excess of the loss or the coverage paid for by the insured.
+If the insured company acquires sufficient coverage of its assets, the insurance company will pay the smaller the actual loss or the policy’s face value.
+It is only logical that there is no payment in excess of the loss or the coverage paid for by the insured.

 If $110,000 damage is incurred and the maximum amount paid, this entry would be recorded:

-Following example represents a flowchart analysis of the computation of the amount of proceeds from insurance settlements.
-If adequate coverage is held, the choice is between the face of the policy or the actual loss, whichever is lower.
+If adequate coverage is held, the choice is between the face value of the policy or the actual loss, whichever is lower.
 If inadequate coverage is held, the choice is between the face of the policy or the adjusted loss.

-Below example presents five examples that demonstrate how the procedures work.
-A uniform 90 percent minimum (coinsurance) rate and an actual loss of $100,000 are assumed.
+The table below shows five examples demonstrating how the procedures work.
+A uniform 90% minimum (coinsurance) rate and an actual loss of $100,000 are assumed.